input-output-hk/essential-cardano-content/content/article/a-revolutionary-cross-chain-portfolio-based-liquidity-aggregator-and-exchange-for-the-crypto-world.md

 In addition to fragmentation, the need for interoperability presents liquidity-related challenges.
 Liquidity is dispersed, meaning only a fraction of assets is accessible to users.
 Availability depends on the affiliation with specific ecosystems and the preferences of the respective communities.
 This limitation restricts users' choices to tokens native to a particular blockchain and stablecoins.
 Moreover, liquidity needs to be more cohesive across different ecosystems, resulting in inefficiencies and obstacles in performing transactions.
 High fees and processing times further hinder the user experience in DeFi operations.

 Financial risks arise from the dependency on DEXs, lending protocols, and other projects on the success of their ecosystems.
 The aggregated liquidity and overall ecosystem support determine the liquidity projects can secure.
 Technological risks emerge when adopting cross-chain approaches, as they must make decisions regarding the underlying system and the extent of their cross-chain development.
-Security risks are prevalent due to intermediaries, multiple interfaces, and potential breaches, jeopardising the safety of funds and sensitive information.
+Security risks are prevalent due to intermediaries, multiple interfaces, and potential breaches, jeopardizing the safety of funds and sensitive information.

 ## The Trilemma of Interoperability

 Solving the challenges of interoperability requires careful trade-offs in terms of generalisability, extensibility, and trustlessness.
 Generalisability refers to the depth of interoperability, allowing various data transfers between chains beyond just tokens.
-It enables projects to function and communicate seamlessly, synchronising data, tokens, smart contracts, and governance models across chains.
+It enables projects to function and communicate seamlessly, synchronizing data, tokens, smart contracts, and governance models across chains.
 Extensibility, on the other hand, focuses on the breadth of interoperability, enabling the seamless addition of new chains to an interoperable network.
 Each chain has its unique architecture and set of players, including bridges, wallets, and protocols.
-Lastly, trustlessness minimises intermediaries' involvement in blockchain communication, ensuring users' control over their assets and actions.
+Lastly, trustlessness minimizes intermediaries' involvement in blockchain communication, ensuring users' control over their assets and actions.
 Reducing intermediaries and interfaces mitigates the risk of breaches and intrusive interferences.

 ## Blueshift Brings an Answer for Interoperability to the DeFi Space

-Blueshift, a cutting-edge decentralised exchange (DEX), empowers users to trade cryptocurrencies seamlessly across multiple blockchain networks.
+Blueshift, a cutting-edge decentralized exchange (DEX), empowers users to trade cryptocurrencies seamlessly across multiple blockchain networks.
 Built on the well-established Milkomeda platform and connected with its newly developed layer-0 protocol BluesChain built on the Cosmos SDK, Blueshift boasts cross-chain capabilities that facilitate efficient liquidity movement, streamlined swaps, and single-token liquidity provisioning.

 ## Blueshift’s Innovations